-- When the pumpkin is softened you can mash it to a puree.
+- When the pumpkin is softened you can mash it into a puree.
 Just use a potato masher.
 Stir in the spinach tomato sauce and add a little grounded pepper.

 - Preheat the oven to 200°c and grease a baking dish with olive oil.

-- Make the bechamel sauce.
-In a small sauce pan, preferable with a thick bottom, melt the butter over low heat.
+- In a small sauce pan, preferable with a thick bottom, melt the butter over low heat.
 Add the flour and keep stirring with a whisk for about two minutes continuously until a pasta forms.
 This is what you call a roux.

 - Add the milk gradually while stirring until a smooth sauce exists.
 Cook for 5 minutes or more while stirring, until the sauce has thickened.
 Lastly, you can stir in the nutmeg powder.

 - Now we can build the lasagna.
-Firstly, spread a layer of pumpkin sauce, as second layer the bechamel.
+Firstly, spread a layer of pumpkin sauce, as second layer the vegan bechamel sauce.
 As third layer you can spread the lasagna sheets, overlapping slightly.
-Start over again and end with on top the bechamel sauce.
+Start over again and end with on top the bechamel.
 Every sauce has about 3 or 4 layers, but that depends on how large your baking dish is.

-- Place t e dish in the oven for about 30 to 40 minutes.
-Check when the lasagna sheets are softened.
+- Place the dish in the oven for about 30 to 40 minutes.
+Check the lasagna sheets if softened during the last minutes.

 - Meanwhile, roast the sunflower seeds in a frying pan.

-- Take the dish out of the oven and sprinkle with the sunflower seeds and yeast flakes.
+- Take the dish out of the oven and sprinkle the pumpkin lasagna with the sunflower seeds and yeast flakes.